 We are very excited about the expansion of our music teaching in Year 5 and 6 with daytime activities and tuition across a wide range of instruments.
 This will be complemented with extra-curricular lessons (some free, some paid-for) offered through visiting specialist music teachers.

 If your child is walking to and from school unaccompanied, you may want them to have a mobile phone.
 Upon arrival, the phone will be switched off and handed in to their class teacher.
 Phones will be locked away and collected at the end of the day.
 Mobile phones will not be allowed on school trips.

-Swimming lessons continue in Year 5 and 6 to further develop their confidence, skills and ability in the pool.
-Children in Year 5 will be able to wear swimming goggles for specific aspects of their lesson as directed by their swimming teachers.
+Swimming lessons continue in Year 5 in the Autumn term to further develop their confidence, skills and ability in the pool.
+They will be able to wear swimming goggles for specific aspects of their lesson as directed by their swimming teachers.

-Swimming lessons for Year 6 will run in the Summer term, where children will be able to participate in a ‘Life Saving’ program that is supported by the Duke of Edinburgh Award.
+Swimming lessons for Year 5 will then continue in the Summer term, where children will be able to participate in a ‘Life Saving’ program that is similar to the Duke of Edinburgh Award.
 It is important that our children leave us with a secure ability to use a range of swimming strokes and an appreciation of water safety skills.

 We have embedded the ‘Teaching games for Understanding’ model into our plans for years 1 to 4 and this will continue into years 5 and 6.
 This model promotes tactical awareness and skills development in sport, regardless of ability.
 We will be monitoring progress in swimming, athletics, gymnastics and dance from years 1 through to 6 and we are planning to introduce same sex changing areas for children in years 5 and 6.

 We will continue to provide access to extra-curricular sports clubs for children who want to develop specific skills or try something new.